A collection of the most popular and easy lunch box ideas, including slices, biscuits, muffins, muesli bars and healthy treats.

-Thinking of new and exciting lunch box snacks that your kids will love can be downright exhausting!
+Thinking of new and exciting lunch box ideas and after-school snacks can be downright exhausting!

 And so, this collection of lunch box ideas is designed to take the stress out of school snack preparation.

-Click on the title or image to be taken directly to the printable recipe!
+Click on the any of the titles or images below to be taken directly to the full printable recipe.

 Lunch Box Slice Recipes

 A homemade slice is always a welcome treat in lunchboxes, and there are so many quick & easy slice recipes to make, whether you prefer a baked slice or a no-bake one.
 Here's a few of my favourite lunch box ideas...

 A super classic!
 This chocolate coconut rough is always a winner.
 Made with basic pantry ingredients, its quick & easy, budget friendly and tastes so good!

 10 minutes prep time... basic pantry ingredients and one super delicious slice!
 Full of healthy oats with little bursts of chocolate chips throughout.

 Just melt, mix and bake!
 Oh, and a good spread of chocolate icing and sprinkles over the top makes it so easy and always a winner with the kids.

 Just 5 minutes prep time, and ready to eat in 20 minutes.
 The oats and coconut give this slice a great chewy texture, and of course, Milo, adds the 'choc' flavour that kids love!